 Chicago and Wisconsin’s Jungle Rot was formed by Dave Matrise in 1994.
 Two demos (Rip Off Your Face and Skin The Living) later, the band played shows with Anthrax, The Misfits, Cannibal Corpse and others and obtained a deal with Pavement Music.
 SOD Records also issued an EP called Darkness Foretold in 1998.
 Slaughter The Weak was re-issued by Pavement following the bankruptcy of Pulverizer Records.
 The band split from Pavement in early 2000 and migrated to Olympic Recordings.
 When Century Media purchased that label, the band returned to Pavement by signing to Crash Music.
 With James Genez, formerly of Fleshgrind back in the band, Jungle Rot entered the studio in the winter of 2006 in order to record War Zone.
 The band also featured drummer Eric House and bassist Jerry Sturino.
 The band was dropped by Crash in 2007 and was subsequently recording a demo.
 Jungle Rot was one of the bands billed to open for Massacre in Europe in that autumn.
 The gang surprisingly signed with Austria's Napalm Records as of October of 2008.
 The band was entering Studio One with engineer Chris Djuricic in order to record its new album, What Horrors Await.

 Jungle Rot lost drummer Eric House in the summer of 2010 due to a personal crisis.
 He would later show up in Morta Skuld.
 The band was working with Tony Ochoa (Sindrome and SpeedKill/Hate) as it toured the US.
 Immolation announced a second headlining trek in support of its Majesty And Decay album for late 2011.
 Support on the October tour would come from Jungle Rot and Gigan.
 Deicide was slated to participate in a North American headlining tour called March Of Death 2012 in March 2012.
 Support would come from Jungle Rot, Abigail Williams and Lecherous Nocturne.
 The band went from March Of Death to Carnival Of Death.
 The band was touring and opening for Obituary’s Carnival Of Death 2012 tour alongside Encrust, Broken Hope and more.
 Jungle Rot would release its next full-length album, 2015’s Order Shall Prevail, on June 30rd through Victory.
 Max Cavalera could be heard on the album.
 Joey Muha was on drums.
+Then he was gone.
+Destruction, Warbringer and Jungle Rot were touring Canada and the USA in May and June 2017.

 The band’s mascot is one Sergeant Rot.